MiSTer-devel/MultiComp_MiSTer/README.md

 NULL, WAIT,  DEF, POKE, DOKE, LINES, CLS, WIDTH, MONITOR, PRINT, CONT, LIST, CLEAR, NEW, TAB, TO, FN, SPC, THEN, NOT, STEP, +, -, *, /, ^, AND, OR, >, <, =

-PLUS my additional implementations here (making it version 4.7b):
+PLUS additional implementations here (making it version 4.7b):

-HEX$(nn) - convert a SIGNED integer (-32768 to +32767) to a string containing the hex value BIN$(nn) - convert a SIGNED integer (-32768 to +32767) to a string containing the binary value &Hnn - interpret the value after the &H as a HEX value (signed 16 bit) &Bnn - interpret the value after the &B as a BINARY value (signed 16 bit)
+HEX$(nn) - convert a SIGNED integer (-32768 to +32767) to a string containing the hex value

+BIN$(nn) - convert a SIGNED integer (-32768 to +32767) to a string containing the binary value

+&Hnn - interpret the value after the &H as a HEX value (signed 16 bit)

+&Bnn - interpret the value after the &B as a BINARY value (signed 16 bit)

 ### 6502 Basic - No SD card support (No CSAVE/CLOAD):
 END, FOR, NEXT, DATA, INPUT, DIM, READ, LET, GOTO, RUN, IF, RESTORE, GOSUB, RETURN, REM, STOP, ON, NULL, WAIT, DEF, POKE, PRINT, CONT, LIST, CLEAR, NEW, TAB(, TO, FN, SPC(, THEN, NOT, STEP, SGN, INT, ABS, USR, FRE, POS, SQR, RND, LOG, EXP, COS, SIN, TAN, ATN,